aberkley/entomic/README.md

   [?book :book/format "Paperback"]]
 ```

 This is essentially what entomic does - takes an entity and converts it into a datomic query.
-To find the entity above in the database, you would simply apply the Entomic function "f" to the datom.
-You may get more than result, depending on how many entities have those values.
+To find the entity above in the database, you would simply apply the Entomic function f (for "find") to the datom.
+You may get more than one result, depending on how many entities have those values.

 ```clj
 (f {:book/title "Dune"